9 Of The Best Free Things To Do In Rome That You Can’t Miss

 7) Piazza Navona

-Of all the things to do in Rome, this is a great place to slow it down.
-The Piazza Navona is essentially Rome in all its glory.
-Riddled with tourists, artists, street performers, priests, shops, restaurants, and classic Roman architecture and fountains – the Piazza Navona screams Rome.
+Of all the free things to do in Rome, this is a great place to slow it down, sit back and take in a piece of the everyday life of the Roman people.
+The Piazza Navona is hustling and bustling area that is riddled with tourists, artists, street performers, priests, shops, restaurants, and classic Roman architecture and fountains – the Piazza Navona screams Rome.

-Within the Piazza Navona is also Sant’Agnese in Agone.
-A 17th-century Baroque style church.
-It faces directly into the Piazza and is where the Saint Agnes was apparently martyred in the ancient Stadium of Domitian (which the Piazza is built upon and was once a placed where chariot races and other contests were held).
-Bernini’s rival Francesco Borromini was the main architect for the Sant’Agnese in Agone.
+Within the Piazza Navona is also Sant’Agnese in Agone, a17th-century Baroque style church which faces directly into the Piazza and is where Saint Agnes was apparently martyred in the ancient Stadium of Domitian.
 Inside the church, you can see the fresco the Assumption of Mary and the skull of Saint Agnes.

 Tips for visiting the Piazza Navona: